Below you’ll find a little more about each of our current governors:-

 Louise Armitage (Associate Governor)

-She has worked in education for over 30 years, specialising in Early Years Education.
-She is currently Deputy Headteacher across both the infant and junior schools, enabling her to work with all pupils and families in the school.
+She has worked in education for over 30 years, specialising Early Years Education.
+She is currently Deputy Headteacher across both the infant and junior schools, enabling her to work with all pupils and families in school.

-In her spare time, she enjoys playing tennis, dancing, and spending time in France.
+In her spare time she enjoys playing tennis, dancing and spending time in France.

-Michelle Ingoe (Staff Governor)
+Michelle Fletcher (Staff Governor)

 Michelle was elected as teaching staff governor in 2022.

 She began her teaching career at a school in Oldham then began working at New Mill Junior School in September 2021 when relocating to the area.
-She works as Assistant Headteacher at the school whilst having responsibility for teaching Year 6, leading the curriculum, and also jointly leading English across the junior and the infant school.
+She works as Assistant Headteacher at the school whilst having responsibility for teaching Year 6, leading the curriculum and also jointly leading English across the junior and the infant school.

 She is passionate about doing all she can to help the children of New Mill Schools.
-As a governor, she will support both schools as they continue to provide excellent, well-rounded educational outcomes for all the children in a supportive, stimulating learning environment.
+As a governor she will support both schools as they continue to provide excellent, well-rounded educational outcomes for all the children in a supportive, stimulating learning environment.

 Outside of work, Michelle has two young children and enjoys spending time with her family.